-In Dark Souls 3, there are a total of three categories of Bows.
+In Dark Souls 3, there are three categories of Bows.
 Every category comes with its own set of strengths and weaknesses.
 Therefore, it is recommended to choose according to the task at hand.

 As the name suggests.
 Short bows are the smallest bows in Dark Souls 3.
 They can shoot faster in comparison to bigger bows.
-While this takes away some of the damage potential, it is still great against fighting hordes.
-They can also be used against slow attacking bosses to melt their HP bars.
+While this removes some damage potentials, it is still great against fighting hordes.
+They can also be used against slow-attacking bosses to melt their HP bars.

-Long bows are generally better in medium to long-range combat.
-Their damage numbers are adequate, but they have a slower firing rate as a result.
-Their draw timing is greater, therefore, they are generally not recommended in PvE.
-This is because it is really easy to get hit while drawing a long bow.
+Longbows are generally better in medium to long-range combat.
+Their damage numbers are adequate, but they have a slower firing rate.
+Their draw timing is greater.
+Therefore, they are generally not recommended in PvE.
+This is because it is easy to get hit while drawing a long bow.